mocks-server/website/docs/get-started-routes.md

 :::note
 When the current mock is changed, all custom route variants defined using the methods described here will be lost.
 If you want to persist changes, you should define a mock as it is described in the next chapter.
 :::

+## How to use the OPTIONS method

+The usage of the `OPTIONS` method in routes requires some additional configuration due to the built-in CORS middleware.

+Mocks Server adds by default a middleware to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) automatically in all routes.
+It also enables CORS pre-flight responses, so it will respond with a 204 status to all requests using the `OPTIONS` method to any route.
+This means that the `OPTIONS` method can't be used in `routes` until this middleware is disabled, because the built-in CORS pre-flight middleware will send the response first.

+So, if you want to handle `OPTIONS` requests by yourself, you should disable the `corsPreFlight` option using the configuration file or the command line argument `--no-corsPreFlight` (read the [configuration chapter](configuration-options.md) for further info).

+Mocks Server uses the [`cors` npm package](https://www.npmjs.com/package/cors) under the hood to enable CORS, so you could still enable it only for your desired routes using the same package if you disable it globally.
+Read [how to add Mocks Server middlewares](guides-using-middlewares.md) for further info.